georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Overwriting the Magento media location (or another core directory) may cause some errors in modules not consistently using \\Magento\\Framework\\Filesystem for directory and file operations (including Magento Core modules).

 In some cases, operations on files or directories are performed directly with PHP functions, or \\Magento\\Framework\\Filesystem\\DriverInterface objects are obtained directly from ObjectManager.
-Obtaining a driver object form the filesystem object will avoid this type of problem.
+Obtaining a driver object from the filesystem object will avoid this type of problem.

 Most of the inconsistencies from Magento core modules are fixed in Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules, and is part of the plan to include these improvements in the Magento Community project.